Fishing Outlook & Conditions

 Be able to side cast and comfortable with the "double haul".
 This will help you punch into the wind and lay your leader out better.
 Be safe!

-The winds will be in the 6 to 20+ mph range most of the week.
+The winds will be in the 14 to 20+ mph range most of the week.
 Captains have been reporting groups of Juvenile Tarpon, with some bigger fish mixed in with the right conditions.
-Bonefish have been a pleasant surprise with many fish being caught as the water temps cool down from the summer heat..
-Look to find most Bones active on a tide change later in the day when the suns had a chance to warm the shallows up.
+Bonefish have been a pleasant surprise with many fish being caught as the water temps warm up from the spring temperature increase.
+Look to find most Bones active on a tide change.
 Permit have still been slow this time of year.
-There have been some permit around, but as always they can be picky and elusive.
-The large Cudas are out on the flats as the water temperature has started to drop.
+Hopefully they are on their way toa successful spawning season.
+There have been some smaller permit around, but as always they can be picky and elusive.
+The large Cudas are out on the flats even as the water temperature has started to rise.
 These guys are a great challenge on fly or light spin gear.
 Remember to get the fly moving fast to get their attention.
 They love live bait!
 Wishing everyone tight lines and fish boatside!Local Species Available Winter

 -